Date: 29 December 2015. St. Pete boat

 perfect, sweet, seedless and easy to peel.
 While in season I always have a

 bag on hand.
-You can't have too many of the little treats.
+You cannot have too many of the little treats.

 the tent the nicest thing happened.
 A fellow came up and asked "Are

 you Janice?"
 Marty reads my website.
-It was so neat.
+That was so neat.
 No one else "on

 the street" has ever recognized me and I was thrilled.
 My First, and I do